cybera/policy-browser/doc/architecture.md

   - Investigate ways of training an existing named entity classifier
   - Investigate other methods of getting what we're really interested in (potentially names of companies, people, places, dates, etc.)
   - If it's simple (1-2 days), hack out a prototype.
 Otherwise, create some more specific stories.
+Why?: Generic NE chunkers give some promising results.
+You can see those in the docentities table.
+However, there are also a lot of misfires, probably due to the NLTK chunker being a bit too generic and also the fact that we're dealing with more highly specialized documents.

+Story: Once we have our own named entity chunker, we can start thinking about how to continually train it to be better.
+Up to this point, we've always approached training as a one-time thing.
+We come up with the best process we can, do one last training run, and that's it.
+But what about introducing "human in the loop" style training, where we allow corrections to mistakes the algorithm makes, and we use those corrections to generate better training data for perhaps an overnight process?
+Tasks:
+  - Requires the above story to be finished, where we already have our own NE chunker.
+  - Identify a piece of metadata where the custom chunker is making a mistake.
+  - Figure out how we would correct that data via a database record change, making it obvious that it's a deviation from the generated version, without completely getting rid of the generated version (so that we can compare things later).
+  - Figure out how to use the corrected data as the basis of an addition to the training set for the chunker.
+  - Set up a training process that can be run manually to regenerate the chunker model (we know that something like this could easily be made into a cron task)
+  - Figure out an interface to allow an end user (or admin) to make those changes
+  - Consider for future stories how we might modify the interface to allow less skilled/trusted users to help out (i.e. some sort of consensus system where, if 3 different people correct the same piece of data, we make it an "official" correction)
+Why?: I think this could be at the root of developing some really useful metadata.
+Turns out I'm [far](https://www.computerworld.com/article/3004013/robotics/why-human-in-the-loop-computing-is-the-future-of-machine-learning.html) from [the](https://blog.algorithmia.com/machine-learning-with-human-in-the-loop/) only [one](https://medium.com/kaizen-data/machine-learning-with-humans-in-the-loop-lessons-from-stitchfix-300672904f80) thinking [this](http://www.kritikalsolutions.com/blog/human-in-the-loop-crucial-for-machine-learning/).
+Going through this process on an NE chunker will get us thinking about how to do it in other areas of the project and perhaps other data science projects.
+It's an aspect of practical machine learning that we haven't really explored much.

 Story: As a person interested in CRTC policy, dividing intervention sumissions into groups would probably be helpful.
 But what would that even look like?
 Tasks: